 For more information about AWS Regions and Availability Zones, see AWS Global Infrastructure.

 Infrastructure Security in AWS SimSpace Weaver

 As a managed service, AWS SimSpace Weaver is protected by AWS global network security.
-For information about AWS security services and how AWS protects infrastructure, see AWS Cloud Security.
-To design your AWS environment using the best practices for infrastructure security, see Infrastructure Protection in Security Pillar AWS Well-Architected Framework.
+For information about AWS security services and how AWS protects infrastructure, see AWS Cloud

-Resilience 247
+Resilience 233